top of page

 The New York Times, meanwhile, reported that "hundreds of followers" were there.

-Between these two polls, several sources including the Guardian settled on "tens of thousands."
+Between these two sources, several others including the Guardian settled on "tens of thousands."
 The report from Mother Jones came closest to passing an impromptu smell test.
-It presented evidence that there were four main areas to stand, each designed to hold between 15,000 and 18,000, but "but only the front section was full."
+It offered evidence that there were four main areas to stand at the rally, each designed to hold between 15,000 and 18,000, but "but only the front section was full."
+Let's suppose the front halves of all four sections were full, so we should scale back our own working estimate to half the maximum numbers.
+If so, that's around 7 times lower than the organizers' estimate of 250,000.
+Meanwhile, if we set a generous working estimate of 2000 for the Times's "hundreds of followers," that is 18 times lower than what Mother Jones estimated.

 NOTES